swarmttied/quantum-computing-demo/DJ/DJQS/README.md

 ﻿# Deutch-Jozsa Algorithm
-DJ is a quantum algorithm that exhibits an exponential speedup over classical implementation.
+[Deutch-Jozsa Algorithm](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm) is a quantum algorithm that exhibits an exponential speedup over classical implementation.
 Given n-qubits for n-number of parameters, its time complexity is *O(1)* compared to the worst case on classical implementation which is *O(2^(n-1) + 1)*.
 Though it has no practical application, it clearly illustrates the quantum mechanical effects of *superposition*, *interference* and *entanglement*.

 ## Submitting job to Azure Quantum
 VS uses Azure CLI to submit jobs.
 Documentation [here](https://docs.microsoft.com/en-us/azure/quantum/how-to-submit-jobs-with-azure-cli).